-Corollary 1 establishes that conditionalization is optimal whenever the conditional probabilities are self-recommending.
-Now, one who hoped to justify conditionalization within a decision-theoretic framework really could not want stronger support from the mathematics, for the following reason.
-If the conditional probabilities are not self-recommending, conditionalization is obviously not even a live option for our agent - for then, conditionalization advises him to move to probabilities that he never would be able to hold, 'no matter how he arrived at them', while remaining an expected utility maximizer.
-(Cf. our discussion of self-recommendation in section 3.1.)
-It would be somewhat worrying if our proof insisted even then that conditionalization was optimal.
-So, corollary 1 conditionalization is optimal whenever conditionalization is even a live option.
+Corollary 1 establishes that conditionalisation is optimal whenever the conditional probabilities are self-recommending.
+Now, one who hoped to justify conditionalisation within a decision-theoretic framework really could not want stronger support from the mathematics, for the following reason.
+If the conditional probabilities are not self-recommending, conditionalisation is obviously not even a live option for our agent - for then, conditionalisation advises him to move to probabilities that he never would be able to hold, 'no matter how he arrived at them', while remaining an expected utility maximizer.
+(Compare our discussion of self-recommendation in section 3.1.)
+It would be somewhat worrying if our proof insisted even then that conditionalisation was optimal.
+So, corollary 1 establishes that conditionalisation is optimal whenever conditionalisation is even a live option.
 We stress that this follows from the decision theory alone, with no constraints on the form of the epistemic utility function.
-This is our first result in support of the normative status of conditionalization.
+This is our first result in support of the normative status of conditionalisation.